What causes your breasts to engorge, ache, harden, and feel like they’ll burst any second, and what can you do for breast engorgement relief?

 Cold can restrict blood flow and warm packs can aggravate the swelling.
 Experience and research suggests hot packs before expressing milk seems to work best.
 Though getting a hot pack to adequately cover the breast, without damaging the nipple can be difficult.
 In Asia, a Chinese Medicine technique called Gua sha is used and has proved effective.
 In 2010 a randomised controlled trial of 54 women suffering breast engorgement was carried out.
 Half were given Gua Sha treatment (2x for 15 minutes) and the others received usual care of 20 minutes hot packs and massage.
 Measurements at 5 and 30 minutes after intervention showed greater improvements among the Gua Sha group of reduced breast engorgement, breast temperature and pain levels when compared to the usual care group.
 If your usual care is not working sufficiently, try Gua Sha.
 I offer Gua sha to women with breast engorgement, you can have this treatment without acupuncture.
 Look for a Gua sha specialist if you cannot get to one of my practices.

 Prevention better than cure

-At the London Birth Practice, independent midwife Anna von Hörsten, explains they visit new mums and babies every day for the first week.
-She explains “this is partly to observe and support the recovery after the birth but mainly to give breastfeeding support.”
-Anna reports that because of this care, they rarely see engorged breasts.
+At the London Birth Practice, their independent midwifes will visit new mums and babies every day for the first week.
+Their midwives explain “this is partly to observe and support the recovery after the birth but mainly to give breastfeeding support.”
+Because of this care, they rarely see engorged breasts.
 The top tip to help prevent engorged breasts is frequent, regular feeding, ensuring the breast is emptied.
 A good deep latch is essential.
-Anna comments that if this didn’t prevent or improve engorgement that she would then contact a lactation consultant, she says “the baby’s latch can be checked and its tongue checked for restriction, such as tongue tie, which may stop the baby from emptying the breast”.
+London Birth practice comment that if this didn’t prevent or improve engorgement that they would then contact a lactation consultant, they explain, “the baby’s latch can be checked and its tongue checked for restriction, such as tongue tie, which may stop the baby from emptying the breast”.